Workload Identity in a Multi System Environment (WIMSE) Architecture

 * Identity Proxy

 augment workload identity and security context information.
-Identity
+A

-security gateway, or it can be implemented in a service performing
+identity proxy, or the role can be implemented in a service

-explicit connection processing, such as an ingress gateway or a
+performing explicit connection processing, such as an ingress gateway

-Content Delivery Network (CDN) service.
-Identity proxy MAY introduce
+or a Content Delivery Network (CDN) service.
+The identity proxy MAY

-properties and administrative policy.
-This context MAY be
+communication properties and administrative policy.
+This context MAY

 [I-D.ietf-oauth-transaction-tokens].